 Informal arrangements between departmental faculty on the two campuses must be undertaken prior to submission of a student’s application to ensure that space in desired courses, seminars, or facilities will be available.

-NO LATER THAN FOUR WEEKS PRIOR to the opening of the term on the host campus, a student must complete the Application for Intercampus Exchange Program for graduate students available online at Intercampus Exchange Grant Application.
+NO LATER THAN FOUR WEEKS PRIOR to the opening of the term on the host campus, a student must complete the UC Intercampus Exchange Program Application, available online.
 This application, approved by the student’s departmental graduate adviser and the graduate dean of the home campus, is forwarded for approval by the department and the graduate dean on the host campus.

 Students participating in an intercampus exchange must pay all required fees and enroll as appropriate at the home campus.
 Evidence of fee payment, at the home campus, must be presented to enroll in classes at the host campus.